How we select our Veterinary Nursing students

 We look for evidence of your ability to study at the Certificate IV level.
 This may be based on your completion of school or other studies.
 We do not apply strict rules on what schooling you need to have completed and all students can present evidence of their ability to show equivalency to this level.

-For students that do not have evidence of previous studies we may ask you to complete an aptitude assessments that may allow you to demonstrate your ability.
+For students that do not have evidence of previous studies we may ask you to complete one of our own aptitude assessments that may allow you to demonstrate your ability.
 These assessments are designed to assess your language, literacy and numeracy skills.
 We may ask you to take some further background studies if we feel you need extra study experience.

 Requirements for our supported eLearning students

 Places are offered to supported eLearning (online correspondence) students based on the availability of a Veterinary Practice to support your training.
 If not already employed in a practice, you are required to locate a practice willing to support you.
-For prospective students we have a package we can send you which may assist you to locate a practice to support your studies.
+For prospective students we have an workplace kit which may assist you to locate a practice to support your studies.

 What happens if you do not meet the criteria?

-If we are not able to offer you a place at the time of your application, we will advise you on the best plan for you to be considered at a later time.
+If we are not able to offer you a place at the time of your application, we will advise you on a plan for the future.
 This may include an education pathway such as qualifications in animal studies or seeking work experience.